AVIF to WebP Converter

 Frequently Asked Questions

-Yes!
-WebP fully supports alpha channel transparency, just like AVIF and PNG.
-When you enable "Preserve transparency" in the settings, all transparent areas in your AVIF will be maintained in the converted WebP file.
-For transparent icons, see our PNG to ICO converter.
+Yes - WebP fully supports alpha channel transparency.
+Enable "Preserve transparency" and all transparent areas in your AVIF will carry over to the WebP file.
+For transparent icons or favicons, check out our ICO converter for the final format.

-WebP is supported in Chrome 32+, Firefox 65+, Edge 18+, Opera 19+, and Safari 14+.
-This covers approximately 97% of global web users as of 2024.
-For older browsers, consider providing JPEG or PNG fallbacks using the HTML <picture> element.
+WebP is supported in Chrome 32+, Firefox 65+, Edge 18+, Opera 19+, and Safari 14+, covering around 97% of global web users.
+For the small remainder you can provide JPEG or PNG fallbacks using the HTML <picture> element.
+Our JPG to WebP converter can help with those fallbacks.

-Files are temporarily stored only during the conversion process and are automatically deleted within 24 hours.
-We don't keep permanent copies of your images and don't use them for any purpose other than conversion.
-Your privacy and data security are our priority.
+Files are temporarily stored only during conversion and automatically deleted within 4 hours.
+We never keep permanent copies or use your images for any other purpose.
+Download your converted files promptly once they are ready.